 Watching whales and visiting the city where wearing high heels is breaking the law

-Day 9 – San Francisco to Monterey
+Day 9 of our West Coast Road Trip – San Francisco to Monterey

 At the dock we were met by Dorris who featured on Big Blue Live.
 There were about 20 people in our group which was a good number for the size of the boat, plenty of space to move around on board.
 We left the dock promptly at 10:30 passing plenty of wildlife just in the harbour.

 It was more big grey than big blue but you can’t control the weather and it was great to be out in Monterey Bay.
-I was getting a bit inpatient by 12 when we still hadn’t spotted any humpbacks, apparently the bay had been quiet this year but they weren’t worried about the whales as they had been spotted feeding elsewhere on the coast.
+I was getting a bit inpatient by 12 when we still hadn’t spotted any humpbacks.
+Apparently the bay had been quiet this year but they weren’t worried about the whales as they had been spotted feeding elsewhere on the coast.

 Finally there was a report of a humpback in the bay!
-We got our first sight of the whale at 12.30 and it was really close to shore near Seaside and Monterey, a very rare occurrence apparently and it was on it’s own.
+We got our first sight of the whale at 12.30 and it was really close to shore near Seaside and Monterey.
+A very rare occurrence apparently and it was on its own.
 It was exciting to see it lunge feeding but I have to admit I was hoping to see a few more!

 We had to leave around 1pm to get back to the dock in time – we had travelled so far.
 On the way back we saw some more sea lions, bottlenose dolphins, harbour porpoise, a few pelicans and a couple of sea otters – which are a lot bigger than I expected them to be!

-Dorris came round showing us some baleen and answering questions from everyone, she has a lot of experience and a wealth of knowledge on Monterey Bay.
+Dorris came round showing us some baleen and answering questions from everyone.
+She has a lot of experience and a wealth of knowledge on Monterey Bay.
 I’d definitely recommend taking a tour with Sanctuary, even though I’d have liked to see more whales on our trip I wouldn’t hesitate to book again.

 We walked down to where the clerk showed us Fisherman’s Wharf was without checking ourselves.
 It was very quiet when we got there and not a lot on offer, very disappointing!
 We were hungry by this point and decided rather than waste more time here we would get back in the car and head to Carmel for dinner.